 In the United States, workplace safety is governed by “OSHA”, the Occupational Safety and Health Administration of the United States Department of Labor.
-It sets and enforces standards and also provides training, outreach, education and assistance.
+It sets and enforces standards and also provides training, outreach, education, and assistance.
 To ensure compliance, especially in high-hazard companies and industries, OSHA conducts programmed (or planned) and unprogrammed (or unplanned) inspections.

-While programmed inspections are routinely conducted to ensure risk mitigation of employee and environmental safety, the unplanned inspections are triggered by accidents leading to death or severe injuries.
+While programmed inspections are routinely conducted to ensure risk mitigation of employee and environmental safety, unplanned inspections are triggered by accidents leading to death or severe injuries.
 Any complaint from employees can also cause an inspection to be conducted suddenly, without prior intimation.